Portfolio Review – Q1 2023 – Issue 18

-We remain committed to our equity growth bias within portfolios, not least because the majority of our funds have continued to report that their underlying holdings have on average continued to grow their earnings over the first quarter.
-We invest for the long term growth in earnings rather than try to trade the valuation cycle.
+We remain committed to our equity growth bias within portfolios, not least because the majority of our funds have continued to report that their underlying holdings have on average grown their earnings over the year.
+Not a feature that we have seen in the market as a whole.
+We invest for the long-term growth in earnings rather than try to trade the valuation cycle.

 Find out how One Four Nine Portfolio Management invest here.